r-lyeh-archived/flare/README.md

 - Signals is tiny.
 Header-only.
 - Signals is cross-platform.
 - Signals is stand-alone.
-- Signals is MIT licensed.
+- Signals is BOOST licensed.

 ### some theory
 ```